 Tutoring and Counseling

-STEP and BEST employ a talented staff of academic tutors that prepare students for college and career exploration, provide support with personal, social, and cultural development issues that may stand in the way of their academic goals.
+STEP employs a talented staff of academic tutors that prepare students for college and career exploration, provide support with personal, social, and cultural development issues that may stand in the way of their academic goals.

-STEP and BEST provides a range of program services specifically tailored to Junior and Senior students looking to gain admission to top colleges in the New York area and beyond.
-Encompassing college test prep, career exploration seminars, and panel discussions with practicing professionals, STEP and BEST ensures that our students are ready to take the next step toward a great career.
+STEP provides a range of program services specifically tailored to Junior and Senior students looking to gain admission to top colleges in the New York area and beyond.
+Encompassing college test prep, career exploration seminars, and panel discussions with practicing professionals, STEP ensures that our students are ready to take the next step towards a great career.

-STEP and BEST wants you to get serious about a career in science, technology, engineering, or math.
+STEP wants you to get serious about a career in science, technology, engineering, or math.
 Interested, but don't know much about these fields?

-Throughout your years at STEP and BEST, we will provided numerous opportunities for you to see these professions close-up.
+Throughout your years at STEP, we will provided numerous opportunities for you to see these professions close-up.
 Maybe one Saturday we will have arranged a panel talk with a brain surgeon, a bridge engineer, and a nuclear physicist.
 Or maybe you will join us for a day-trip to a laboratory at Rockefellar Center.

-One thing's for sure--you will leave STEP and BEST more knowledgeable about good, high-paying careers in cutting-edge fields, and be more motivated to pursue one yourself.
+One thing's for sure--you will leave STEP more knowledgeable about good, high-paying careers in cutting-edge fields, and be more motivated to pursue one yourself.